abajwa-hw/hdp-datascience-demo/README.md

 ##### Launch demo on HDP 2.2

-To run the python demo execute below then point your browser to port where ipython notebook starts on and open airline_python.ipynb (on HDP 2.1) or airline_python-2.2.ipynb (on HDP 2.2) e.g. http://sandbox.hortonworks.com:9999
+To run the python demo execute below then point your browser to port where ipython notebook starts on and open airline_python.ipynb e.g. http://sandbox.hortonworks.com:9999
 ```